ayatokura/ai-openscale/cloud-known-wos-issues.md

 ### Custom machine learning service instance
 {: #wos-common-issues-custom}

-- The [{{site.data.keyword.aios_short}} Python Client SDK](/docs/services/ai-openscale-icp?topic=ai-openscale-as-module) does not currently have Explainability working for the Custom serve engine.
+- The [{{site.data.keyword.aios_short}} Python Client SDK](/docs/services/ai-openscale-icp?topic=ai-openscale-as-module) does not currently support explainability features for the custom engine.
 This is because the Custom serve engine requires a numerical prediction in the response data, which is not included with the module script.

 <p>&nbsp;</p>

 - **Code snippets invalid**

-    - Both cURL and Python code snippets provided for monitor configuration are invalid.
+    - Both cURL and Python code snippets that are provided for monitor configuration are invalid.
 Correct code snippets are provided here:

       *Payload logging*